 Check windows and doors for infiltration of cold air around them.
 For windows, on a windy day, close your windows and feel for air leaks.
 You can also use an incense stick for this too.
 Just watch the smoke trail and if it becomes anything other than vertical, you will have identified an air leak.
 These air leaks are usually at the edges where the window is hinged, slides, or meets another unit, such as between the two panels of a double hung window.
-Although you can tape plastic over the windows to seal them, this can be expensive and look bad.
+Although you can tape plastic over the windows to seal them, this can be expensive and many homeowners don't like the way this looks.
 A better and easier solution is to use inexpensive rope caulk.
 Just press the rope caulk into all the joints where you have detected air is leaking.

 We recommend that your heating system be checked and serviced annually by a service technician.
 If you have air ducts, this is also a good time to inspect them to make sure they do not need to be cleaned.
 A new clean air filter should also be installed at this time.
 This will not only improve the efficiency of the unit, but will reduce the likelihood of Furnace Puffbacks and other damage.

 Clear any obstacles away from interior heating vents or away from heating base units or radiators so that air can freely flow to circulate heat throughout the building.